Yarden-Ingber/sdk-test-results/README.md

 <u>`id` - UUID<u>

 If it matches the previous run ID for a given SDK, then it will add the currently provided results to the previous ones.
 Otherwise, all of the results for the target SDK will be overwritten.
+Use this to group together multiple results POST to a single report

 <u>`sandbox` - Boolean<u>